C Container Collection (CCC)

 Note

-Note that there are two ways to copy data from source to destination: provide sufficient memory and pass NULL as allocate, or allow the copy function to take care of allocation for the copy.
+Note that there are two ways to copy data from source to destination: provide sufficient memory and pass &(CCC_Allocator){} as allocator, or pass an allocator.

-Manual memory management with no allocation function provided.
+Manual memory management with no allocator provided.

 #define ARRAY_TREE_MAP_USING_NAMESPACE_CCC